 x- the share of the government investments to the reconstruction and modernization of fixed assets in the total volume of investments, percent; y- the share of innovation product sales proceeds in the total volume of revenue, percent.

-Source: Author's work The regression analysis given by the author and shown in Figure
+Source: Author's work The regression analysis given by the author and shown in Figure 2 was made to evaluate functional

 relationship of the effective index conditional average (the share of sold innovation products in the